 - Insist that all occupants wear safety belts for the entire duration of the trip.
-76% of those who died in 15 passenger van rollovers in single vehicle crashes from 1990 to 2002 were not buckled up.
-An unrestrained 15 passenger van occupant involved in a single vehicle crash is about three times as likely to be killed as a restrained occupant.
+An unrestrained 15 passenger van occupant involved in a single vehicle crash is about four times as likely to be killed as a restrained occupant.

 - If possible, move passengers and cargo forward of the rear axle and avoid placing loads on the roof.

 - Check tires before any trip to make sure that they are properly inflated and not excessively worn.
 The pressure of each tire should be checked when “cold” and set to the recommended inflation pressure as specified on the vehicle placard in the owner’s manual.
 It may be surprising to many that the typical recommended pressure for the rear tires can be much higher than for the front tires.
 Vans should always be equipped with a tire gauge.
 Avoid using a spare tire that is over 10 years old.

 Under most state laws, the sports organization can be sued along with the owner and driver of the vehicle whenever there is an auto accident resulting in injuries.
 Many insurance carriers that provide Non Owned/Hired Auto Liability insurance for sports organizations exclude coverage for lawsuits arising out of the use of vehicles with a capacity that exceeds a specified number of passengers or the transportation of participants.
 You need to be aware if your insurance policy contains these exclusions.

 Some sports organizations transfer the risk of group transportation by hiring a charter bus service.
-Before hiring a charter bus, always request their DOT number and go online to confirm that their safety rating is satisfactory and that they carry liability insurance limits of at least $1,000,000 for all owned autos.
+Before hiring a charter bus, always request their DOT number and go online to confirm that their safety rating is satisfactory and that they carry liability insurance limits of at least $5,000,000.

 by John M. Sadler, JD, CIC